-- 2.1 The property, highlighted on the attached plan, is a semi-detached property that has been empty since June 2015.
-There have been a number of interactions with the owner, which to date have failed to resolve the situation and there has been no information received regarding their intentions for the property. - 2.2 The Council's Public Protection team have served a Notice under the Public Health Act 1936, Section 83 (Prejudicial to Health or Verminous) on the owner, which resulted in works in default to clear the property internally and an outstanding charge is now owed to the Council due to the owner's failure to comply. - 2.3 A Notice under section 215 of the Town and Country Planning Act 1990 was served on the property in order to remove the detrimental effect the condition of the property/ land is having on the amenity of the area.
-The Notice has not been complied with and remains outstanding. - 2.4 The principle of establishing a revolving fund to drive forward the Private Sector Empty Property Strategy was approved by Cabinet on 11 January 2006.
+- 2.1 The property, highlighted on the attached plan, is a mid-terraced property that has been empty since 20 April 2015.
+Occupation of the property was prohibited under the Housing Act at that time and the owner has failed to carry out the necessary repairs. - 2.2 The owner was the subject of a bankruptcy order in 2017 which resulted in a number of properties being sold by the trustee.
+50 Crowther Street was not on of the properties sold as part of the bankruptcy process. - 2.3 A Notice under Section 29 of the Local Government (Miscellaneous Provisions) Act 1982 resulted in the Council carrying out works to secure the property in default in October 2018.
+A further Notice under Section 215 of the Town and Country Planning act 1990 requiring the owner to remedy the detrimental effect of the property and land has not been complied with.
+The owner has not contacted the Council or made any appeal against either of the Notices served. - 2.4 The principle of establishing a revolving fund to drive forward the Private Sector Empty Property Strategy was approved by Cabinet on 11 January 2006.
 The revolving fund provides for properties that are consistent with the strategy to be acquired, marketed for sale and brought back into residential occupation.
 The arrangements proposed for the property identified are consistent with that strategy.
 Should the Compulsory Purchase Order be confirmed in favour of the Council, the Council would seek to dispose of the property by tender, auction, or private treaty.
 The property would be sold with the condition that the property is brought back to a required standard of repair within a specified time limit.